engulsax/adams-chat-server/README.md

 # Adams Chat Server
-A chat server designed in QT and programmed in Python.
+A chat server designed in QT and programmed in Python, using the MVC pattern.